 We’re not quite at the level where robots are walking around offices and replacing humans — definitely a good thing!
 But artificial intelligence and “bots” can make significant improvements in customer service experiences.
-One of the biggest advantages of using bots is found when they’re deployed as part of live chat services.
+Live chat services have the strongest positive impact when deployed with chat bots or AI-powered assistants.

 If your team leaves the office at 5 p.m. local time, a bot can take over those customer service activities to assist 24/7.
 The way it works is through coding and simple question-and-answer sequences.
 Think of it in an “if this, then that” format.
 The bot might first ask the customer for their account number.
 If the customer enters the number properly, it then prompts a question related to that account.

-Bots can also be used in other functions that deal directly with customers like scheduling and billing.
+Bots can assist with customer-facing roles like scheduling and billing.
 A customer will no longer have to wait on hold to make a service appointment or get an account balance.
 The bot can scan the schedule for openings and automatically state balances.
 For customers who have big expectations and little patience, this type of self-service can be hugely beneficial.

 In the old days, the only way to get information from customers was to ask them about their habits and preferences.
 Focus groups were time-consuming and cumbersome.
 Surveys often irritated customers.
 Fortunately, data can now provide a much clearer (and less intrusive) snapshot of customers’ habits.